-The films chosen to be screened at Sundance have a unique voice, a definitive style and a message that both speaks to and defines a generation.
+The films chosen to be screened at Sundance have a unique voice, a definitive style and a message that both speak to and defines a generation.
 Their titles become imprinted in our brains, their provocative and controversial content keeps us talking (or arguing) for decades, and their messages leave such an impression that they can change the way we view the world, our food and even ourselves.

 7 films Sundance introduced to my generation that shaped us, spoke to us and changed us